-The best part is you can use it with any programs on PC, just like a real Mic.
+The best part is you can use it with any program on PC, just like a real Mic.
 Yes, you have to set up it as a default Audio Input device first.
 WO Mic is easy to configure and comes with an auto reconnection feature.
-The noise cancellation features also available, we will configure it during the setup process.
+The noise cancellation features are also available, we will configure them during the setup process.

-WO Mic Device Driver – It will receive data from the WO Mic Client program and simulate as a real microphone device.
+It will receive data from the WO Mic Client program and simulate a real microphone device.
 And, it will provide the data to Applications that require Mic.
 WO Mic Driver is available for all versions of Windows.

-After installing it WO Mic Device will be created.
+3. After installing it WO Mic Virtual Device will be created.
 To verify it, Press Windows + X key to open the WinX menu, and click on “Device Manager.

-In the device manager window, click on > to expand “Sound, video and game controllers”.
+4. In the device manager window, click on > to expand “Sound, video, and game controllers”.
 And, you will see that “WO Mic Device” listed there.